 Tips for figuring out if you have warm or cool undertones, because everyone who wears makeup should know

-If you’ve perused the average makeup blog or flipped through a typical magazine, then you’ve undoubtedly heard a thing or two about “warm versus cool undertones.”
-And that’s because knowing which one you have can help you choose everything from the best foundation for your skin to your most complementary hair shade.
+If you’ve perused a makeup blog or flipped through a beauty magazine, you’ve no doubt heard a thing or two about “warm versus cool undertones.”
+That’s because knowing which one you have can help you choose everything from the best foundation for your skin to your most complementary hair shade.

-It’s common knowledge in most beauty circles that warmer skin tones look most radiant with equally warm shades, like reds, oranges, yellows, greens, and browns (i.e., earth tones).
+You may have heard that warmer skin tones look most radiant with equally warm shades, like reds, oranges, yellows, greens, and browns (i.e., earth tones).
 Skin with cool undertones look fab in deep pinks, blues, purples and jewel tones.
-This kind of color theory can be so powerful that some personal stylists design their entire approach around skin tone in order to make sure their clients always look amazing — whether they’re in an evening gown or casual t-shirt.
+This kind of color theory is so powerful that some personal stylists design their entire approach around skin tone in order to make sure their clients always look amazing—whether they’re in an evening gown or casual T-shirt.

-The question then of course becomes: How do you figure out if you have warm or cool undertone?
+So how do you figure out whether you have warm or cool undertone?

-Have no fear — we’ve compiled the best tips and tricks for making sure you get to the bottom of it!
-(And remember — these are only guidelines.
-At the end of the day you should always wear whatever you want and what makes you feel your best — warm or cool tones be damned!).
+Have no fear—we’ve compiled the best tips and tricks to help you get to the bottom of it.
+(And remember—these are only guidelines.
+At the end of the day you should always wear whatever you want and what makes you feel your best—warm or cool tones be damned.)

 1 Vein check

 Turn over your forearm and look at your veins.
 If they appear greenish, you likely run warm.
-If they seem blue, your tones are probably cool.
+If they seem blue, your undertone is probably cool.

 2 Find your metallics

 Do you look better in gold or silver?
-If you determine your skin looks best in gold, you likely have yellow, or warm undertones.
-If you look better in silver, your skin is inclined to have pink or cool undertones.
+If your skin looks best in gold, you likely have yellow, or warm, undertones.
+If you look better in silver, your skin probably has pink or cool undertones.
 If you look equally great in both, you have a neutral skin tone!

 3The handkerchief test